 It may sound complicated, but here is a step by step on Norbert’s Gambit.

 This may be a the ultimate method of moving money from USD to CAD or reverse, as it is cheap, quick and easy (ish).
 Most discount brokers charge about 1-2% per exchange, Interactive Brokers charges: 1 basis point (0.01%) + $2.50 USD.
 Login to your account, place a forex trade for symbol USD.CAD, and sell the amount that you wish.

-I can see this option being a great solution for existing IB account holders AND if you don’t need the money within 60 days.
+I can see this option being a great solution for existing IB account holders AND if you don’t need the money within 60 days, and willing to go with a brokerage that hasn’t ranked the highest on our discount brokerages comparison.
 You can read my full Interactive Broker review here.

 While the two options above may not the best for someone without any trading experience, there are options out there that are truly easy and offer their services for a reasonable rate (relative to the big banks).
 I’m a bit hesitant to write any examples as I have never used their services, but from what I’m reading online, a couple of competitive options are Knightsbridge FX and XETrade.

 How do they work?
 With Knightbridge (minimum $10k), you wire them your USD (approx $20 fee), they would do the exchange, and EFT CAD back to your account.
 From what I can see on their website, it appears that they charge a fee of approximately 0.5%-1.0% of the amount requested to be exchanged (plus wire fee).

 Nowadays, Million Dollar Journey’s writers are far more knowledgeable about this topic.

 The way it works with big Forex Brokers or money transfer companies, as they like to be called nowadays, is as described originally in 2014.
 You transfer CAD to them (to a segregated account held by a major Canadian bank).